AndrewJ99/portfolioscraper-ai/README.md

 # Portfolio Scrapper AI
-Scrape portfolio websites using this python script in conjunction with openai chatgpt to write a list of best suited job titles
+Scrape portfolio websites using portfolio urls and this python script in conjunction with openai chatgpt to write a list of best suited job titles

 **important**
 ## Make sure to install the necessary dependencies